MyRadar

 MyRadar is a free weather forecasting application developed by Andy Green and his Orlando, Florida-based company ACME AtronOmatic (ACME).
 The app began operations in 2008 and ran on government-provided weather and radar data for its first decade.
-In 2019, ACME launched personal satellites to improve predictions of ongoing weather.
-The app received funding to improve its radar and imaging from the Federal Communications Commission (FCC), National Oceanic and Atmospheric Administration (NOAA), and the Office of Naval Research (ONR).
+In 2019, ACME launched personal satellites to improve weather predictions.
+The app received funding from the Federal Communications Commission (FCC), National Oceanic and Atmospheric Administration (NOAA), and the Office of Naval Research (ONR) to improve its radar and imaging capabilities.
 ACME created a weather data satellite constellation named "Hyperspectral Orbital Remote Imaging Spectrometer" (HORIS), which utilizes machine learning and artificial intelligence (AI) to create a current weather map.
-With the introduction of additional features, including the detection of wildfires and illegal fishing, the app has more broadly become an environmental intelligence app since 2022.
+With the introduction of additional features, including wildfire and illegal fishing detection, the app has become an environmental intelligence app since 2022.
 In 2024, the app partnered with the Total Traffic and Weather Network (TTWN) to provide traffic flow and incident data for users with paying subscriptions via CarPlay and Android Auto.